clinaresl/ksearch/README.md

 from the `libksearch/` directory created after the clone.

+# Search algorithms #

+The search algorithms provided in this library solve the *k* non-simple shortest-paths problem.
+It provides both brute-force and heuristic search
+algorithms:

+* Brute-force search algorithms:

++ `mDijkstra`: It consists of expanding every node up to *k* times
++ `belA0`: it is the uninformed variant of BELA*

 # Domain-dependent solvers #

 This package comes with a number of domain-dependent solvers under `domains/`: